Troicki says his dream is over after CAS ruling

 "I am shocked because it amounts to destroying the career of a young athlete, an exceptional tennis player and a good lad.

-"We respect the ruling of the Court of Arbitration for Sport who confirmed the decision of the Independent Tribunal that Viktor Troicki is guilty of an anti-doping violation, although they reduced the penalty to one year," he said.

-"What is harder to accept is criticism of Doping Control Officers who perform a difficult role."
+"Some of them had their bans drastically reduced and (Croatian Marin) Cilic is the latest example, while Viktor didn't even take illegal substances."

-Explaining its decision in a statement CAS accepted that there had been confusion between the doping control officer (DOC) and Troicki and said it was "surprised" that the doping control officer had not called for a representative from the ATP once Troicki had refused to take the test.
+Outlining its decision in a statement CAS accepted that there had been confusion between the doping control officer (DOC) and Troicki.

-"The CAS panel considered that the DCO should have informed the player in clearer terms of the risks caused by his refusal to undergo a blood test, but that, despite the misunderstanding between the player and the DCO, there was no suggestion that Mr Troicki intended to evade the detection of a banned substance in his system," it said.
+"The CAS panel considered that the DCO should have informed the player in clearer terms of the risks caused by his refusal to undergo a blood test, but that, despite the misunderstanding between the player and the DCO, there was no suggestion that Mr Troicki intended to evade the detection of a banned substance in his system."

-Troicki said he hoped to return to the sport once he had served his ban.
+Troicki now faces the prospect of a long drop down the rankings and a huge drop in income.

 "Regarding the CAS I can only say that they are humans, and they probably didn't have the courage to go against the ITF releasing me and putting ITF in a bad situation," he said.